SuppliedOrange/EmberKey/readme.md

 The values recieved from the "addProcessData" key

 ## Credits:
-All credits are in application's `About` menu.
 Made for a school assignment by `Dhruv`, `Johan` and `Bhumika` from Class 11 A. This project was made in pure Python.
-Maybe tell them about the godot thing too.  <br>
+Maybe tell them about the godot thing too.  *required rewrite <br>

 ## Known Issues: